Miulanlin123/CompCOMP8240/README.md

-Vits, dogcat, Guava file is for Pytorch implement
+Vits, dogcat, Guava file is for Pytorch implement,

 VIT file is for JAX